GameFoundry/bsf/Documentation/Manuals/Native/User/importingTextures.md

 ## Caching
 Sometimes you need to import a texture you don't want to only use for rendering, but rather for manually reading its contents.
 When that's the case you can enable the @ref bs::TextureImportOptions::setCPUCached "TextureImportOptions::setCPUCached" option.

-This will allow you to call @ref bs::Texture::readCachedData "Texture::readCachedData" and to manually read individual pixels of the texture.
+This will allow you to call @ref bs::Texture::readCachedData "Texture::readCachedData()" and to manually read individual pixels of the texture.

 Note that caching a texture means its data will be available in system memory, essentially doubling its memory usage.